ZaneH/kg/content/code/topics/ai/intro.md

 ---
-title: Fine-Tuning LLMs
+title: Intro to AI
 tags: ai, code
 date: 09-26-2023
 ---

+The motivation for running AI is to automate tasks that I'd be doing normally at scale.
+Creating "agents" requires a bit of fine-tuning for my specific use-cases.
+I am learning as I go.
+This page currently serves as a brain dump while I was first thinking about this stuff.

+---

 Finding info on fine-tuning is a bit of a mess.
 Each model has their own flavor for input.
 Often you'll just have to Google around to find the right format or a Python script that does it for you.

-I have been on the lookout for alternatives to OpenAI, but I have yet to find a cheaper and easier alternative.
-I'll try to update this page if I find one.

 ## Local Text Generation